dedham-food-pantry/dedham-food-pantry.github.io/content/help/signup/index.md

 date: 2020-11-25T14:40:28+00:00
 weight: 10
 ---
-We are open for shopping on Saturday morning, and the first and third Wednesday evening of each month.
+We are open for shopping every Saturday morning, and the first and third Wednesday evening of each month.
 We are also open _for senior citizens_ on the second and fourth Wednesday afternoon of each month.
 [Our calendar][1] lists the upcoming dates and times.

 [Reserve Shopping][2] lets you make an appointment to shop.
 Appointments are not mandatory, however, we have very high demand and walk-ins **will be given a shopping time after clients that have appointments**.